FusionAuth/fusionauth-site/site/_posts/2021-08-18-announcing-fusionauth-1.30.md

 - Calculates 'impossible travel' to see if a user could realistically login at different locations around the globe in a reasonable time frame.
 (This does not provide support if your user is a quantum being...)
 - When a login request occurs from an unexpected IP address, a user receives an email to notify them of a new login with an approximate location of the IP address.

+Webhooks
+- 10+ threat detection webhooks to track and respond to important events around Passwords, MFA, and Login.

 To learn more, you can take a look at our [release notes](/docs/v1/tech/release-notes/#version-1-30-0).

 ## Webhook Events